Pragmatism: Criticisms

 British philosopher Bertrand Russell devoted a chapter each to James and Dewey in his 1945 book A History of Western Philosophy; Russell pointed out areas in which he agreed with them but also ridiculed James's views on truth and Dewey's views on inquiry.
 Hilary Putnam later argued that Russell "presented a mere caricature" of James's views and a "misreading of James", while Tom Burke argued at length that Russell presented "a skewed characterization of Dewey's point of view".
 Elsewhere, in Russell's book The Analysis of Mind, Russell praised James's radical empiricism, to which Russell's own account of neutral monism was indebted.
 Dewey, in The Bertrand Russell Case, defended Russell against an attempt to remove Russell from his chair at the College of the City of New York in 1940.

 Neopragmatism as represented by Richard Rorty has been criticized as relativistic both by other neopragmatists such as Susan Haack and by many analytic philosophers.
 Rorty's early analytic work, however, differs notably from his later work which some, including Rorty, consider to be closer to literary criticism than to philosophy, and which attracts the brunt of criticism from his detractors.
+Rorty has defended his views against charges of relativism by claiming that such charges simply beg the question.
+The people who accuse him of being a relativist presuppose the relative–absolute, appearance–reality, made–found, etc. dualisms, their rejection being a defining feature of pragmatism to begin with.
+For the pragmatist, relativism about truth makes as little sense as absolutism about truth, since they do not believe in a metaphysical, extra-linguistic Truth which exists outside human vocabularies.
+Rorty instead believes that scientific, philosophical, and moral progress is made through conversation about which vocabularies are best at solving society's problems.